|Home > Reading the Landscape > Native Americans and the Preserve, Page 1|

 Many different cultural traditions are represented in the archaeological record of this area.
 By analyzing the artifacts that these early people left behind—for example, spearpoints, ceramics, and stone tools—we are able to piece together their story.
 We can begin to answer questions such as: How did they hunt?
 How did they store their food?
 And what might their spiritual practices have been?

 The University of Wisconsin-Madison is especially fortunate to have many sites right on campus where the archaeological record can still be explored and studied.
-You can find more distinct archaeological sites here than on any other university campus in the country—maybe even in the world!
 The entire campus landscape can serve as a classroom for learning about the peoples and creatures who have lived here in the past.

 This assertion will come as a surprise to many people.
 We don't often pause to consider the possibility that all around us is evidence of past cultures.
 But if we know where to look and how to read the landscape, then perhaps we can begin to see some of the inscriptions left on the landscape by the past inhabitants of this place.